The Short Route to London (1889): A North German Lloyd Brochure on Luxury Ocean Travel and Global Routes

 Letters

-LETTERS for passengers should be plainly addressed, and state if for arriving or departing steamer.
-Passengers expecting messages after departure should leave their address at the Company's offices, letters will then be forwarded to address given.
+LETTERS for passengers should be plainly addressed and state whether they are for an arriving or departing steamer.
+Passengers expecting messages after departure should leave their addresses at the Company's offices.
+Letters will then be forwarded to the address given.

-Envelopes should be plainly marked with senders name and address to ensure the return of letters in case of non-delivery.
-Letters not so provided are returned to the dead letter office, and as the Post Office has no clue to the sender are destroyed.
+Envelopes should be plainly marked with the sender's name and address to ensure the return of letters in case of non-delivery.
+Letters not so provided are returned to the dead letter office, and as the Post Office has no clue to the sender, they are destroyed.

 Return Tickets

-Passengers will thus avoid the delays of an extended correspondence with the Home Office, and not be disappointed at finding out that the best rooms are already sold.
+Thus, passengers will avoid delays in extended correspondence with the Home Office and will not be disappointed that the best rooms have already been sold.

 Promenade Deck

-The Promenade Deck is situated in the center of the tipper deck in the most favorable position on the steamer, is the Promenade Deck, 200 feet long and the whole width of the ship.
-It is solely appropriated to the use of the first cabin passengers.
+The Promenade Deck is situated in the center of the tipper deck in the most favorable position on the steamer.
+It is 200 feet long and the whole width of the ship.
+It is solely appropriated for the use of the first cabin passengers.

-Being on an elevation with the turtle and hurricane decks and sheltered by awnings, the hottest days are rendered pleasant by the free access of the ocean breeze, thus forming an excellent promenade as well as spacious playground for the various sports arranged for the pastime of passengers, and otherwise contributing mainly to the comfort and enjoyment of an ocean trip.
+Being on an elevation with the turtle and hurricane decks and sheltered by awnings, the hottest days are rendered pleasant by the free access of the ocean breeze.
+Thus, the promenade forms an excellent and spacious playground for the various sports arranged for passengers' pastime and otherwise contributes mainly to the comfort and enjoyment of an ocean trip.

-It is illuminated at night utilizing electric lights.
-The promenade deck also furnishes the space for concerts executed by the ship's orchestra daily, at certain hours.
+It is illuminated at night by electric lights.
+At certain hours, the promenade deck also furnishes the space for concerts executed by the ship's orchestra daily.

 Companion Way to Saloon

-The wide staircase handsomely ornamented with plush hand-rail and balusters of rich and fanciful pattern, leading down into the first cabin saloon, opens to the view a region of exquisite splendor and corn-fort such as is rarely seen and which almost baffles description.
+The wide staircase, handsomely ornamented with plush handrails and balusters of rich and fanciful pattern, leads down into the first cabin saloon.
+It opens to a region of exquisite splendor and corn-fort, which is rarely seen and almost baffles description.

 Description of Saloon

-THE MAIN SALOON of the first cabin is situated amidships, forward of the boilers and engines, this being considered the most favorable position on the ship by old and experienced ocean travelers.
+The main saloon of the first cabin is situated amidships, forward of the boilers and engines.
+Old and experienced ocean travelers consider this the most favorable position on the ship.

-Occupying the entire width of the steamer and proportionate in length, it presents a truly magnificent appearance, being splendidly lighted and perfectly ventilated employing large skylights in the center and by numerous portholes along the side.
+Occupying the entire width of the steamer and proportionate in length, it presents a truly magnificent appearance.
+It is splendidly lighted and perfectly ventilated, employing large skylights in the center and numerous portholes along the side.

-Two long main tables occupy the central position, running nearly the entire length of the saloon, and the sides are subdivided into cozy alcoves or recesses, which are furnished with smaller cross tables, excellently adapted for the accommodation of private parties or families.
+Two long main tables occupy the central position, running nearly the entire length of the saloon.
+The sides are subdivided into cozy alcoves or recesses, which are furnished with smaller cross tables, excellently adapted for the accommodation of private parties or families.

-All the fittings, the piano, the bookcases, doors, ceilings, skylights, and the woodwork of the revolving chairs surrounding the tables, are handsomely carved, the materials used being Oak, Black Walnut, Bird's-eye Maple, Ebony and other costly woods.
+All the fittings, including the piano, bookcases, doors, ceilings, skylights, and the woodwork of the revolving chairs surrounding the tables, are handsomely carved.
+The materials used are Oak, Black Walnut, bird's-eye Maple, Ebony, and other costly woods.

-The table covers and the heavy curtains dividing the alcove, the lounges extending along both sides under the portholes as well as the seats of the chairs, are in luxurious plush or other sumptuous materials, differing in color to harmonize with the particular style of the woodwork on the various steamers.
+The table covers and heavy curtains dividing the alcove, the lounges extending along both sides under the portholes, and the chairs' seats are made of luxurious plush or other sumptuous materials, differing in color to harmonize with the particular style of the woodwork on the various steamers.

 An Alcove in the Dining Saloon.

-The highly ornamental skylights and the ceiling are marvels of artistic skill and taste.
-The cross-beams, trusses, and framing being covered with magnificent scrollwork are subdivided into panels, embellished with beautiful paintings by celebrated masters, and are really worth a close inspection.
+The highly ornamental skylights and ceiling are marvels of artistic skill and taste.
+The cross-beams, trusses, and framing, covered with magnificent scrollwork, are subdivided into panels, embellished with beautiful paintings by celebrated masters, and are really worth a close inspection.

-The electric lights and the plate glass mirrors are arranged in such a manner as to increase the harmonious effect during daytime and intensify it by night.
+The electric lights and the plate glass mirrors are arranged to increase the harmonious effect during the day and intensify it at night.

-Owing to the powerful triple expansion engine as well as the favorable position of the saloon, it is hardly possible for the occupants to experience the ship's motion, and very difficult to realize that the vessel is traversing the high sea at a rate of eighteen knots an hour, so remarkably steady is the progress of these elegant modern express steamers.
+Owing to the powerful triple expansion engine and the saloon's favorable position, it is hardly possible for the occupants to experience the ship's motion.
+It is challenging to realize that the vessel is traversing the high sea at a rate of eighteen knots an hour, so remarkably steady is the progress of these elegant modern express steamers.

 Ladies' Boudoir

-THE ladies' cabins are, if possible, even more luxurious in their appointments, as no expense has been spared to contribute to the artistic appearance, as well as to the real comfort of these Boudoirs.
+The ladies' cabins are even more luxurious in their appointments, as no expense has been spared to contribute to these boudoirs' artistic appearance or absolute comfort.

-The ventilation is perfect, being on the upper deck and forming a sort of gallery to the main saloon beneath.
-The comfortable chairs and divans are provided with luxurious coverings of embossed velvets and plushes and are specially designed for ease and comfort.
+The upper deck has perfect ventilation and forms a gallery to the main saloon beneath.
+The comfortable chairs and divans are provided with luxurious coverings of embossed velvets and plushes.
+They are specially designed for ease and comfort.

 The walls and ceilings are elaborately carved and decorated with exquisite paintings.